 - On the buy page, select Subscription, and set the following parameters.

-- Region: Select a region where you want to create the EIP.
+- Region: Select the region where you want to create the EIP.
 In this example, China (Hong Kong) is selected.

 - Connection Type: Select the line type.

 - Network Type: Select a network type.
-Public is selected in this example.
+Internet is selected in this example.